 Discussion on policy framework conditions for learning materials in the Nordic countries.
 What do key policy decision makers in the Nordic countries think of the findings in the above presentation?
 Is it possible to identify best practice to ensure the development of the best learning materials?
 Panel: Nordic Ministries of Education (not all confirmed)

 The role of the publishers (discussion)

-What do Nordic educational publishers think about their role in the future and which conditions should be changed to be able to create the best learning materials?
+How do Nordic educational publishers anticipate the future learning materials value chain and publisher-role?
+Which conditions should be preserved and which should be changed in order to allow the creation of the best learning materials?